 Can Hotels Charge for Emotional Support Animals?

 We will delve into federal and state laws, examine different perspectives, and provide clarity on the matter.

-Emotional Support Animals in Hotels
+- Texas Laws on Emotional Support Animals in Rental Properties

+Can Hotels Charge for Emotional Support Animals?